muhamadzolfaghari/eslint-import-groups/README.md

 An ESLint Rule for Improved Import Grouping

-An ESLint rule suggestion for grouping React imports

 📏 ESLint is an excellent tool for managing code style and controlling code flow.